potatoqualitee/discordrpc/README.md

 You can visit the [Discord Developer Portal](https://discord.com/developers/applications/) to learn more or create your own assets to set your own app name and icons.
 You'll need to change the `ApplicationID` to the client key you are provided.

+When searching for a [list of Client IDs](https://github.com/potatoqualitee/discordrpc/blob/main/clientids.json) already available on Discord, I found the [PreMiD app](https://premid.app/), which is a mature product to show a bunch of rich presences (though not PowerShell).
+If you'd like to create your own Rich Presence for an app, the code in [their repo](https://github.com/PreMiD) may provide good strategies.